 Strangers on the Shore/Wam Wardanup

-This work explores ideas about the colonial shipping trade in WA and examines its part in the exploitation of natural resources.
+This work explored ideas about the colonial shipping trade in WA and examined its part in the exploitation of natural resources.
 Whales, seals, oysters, pearls and guano, were quickly exploited for trade, by American and European ships, and as settlement increased, these resources included Sandalwood and Jarrah.

-The artwork is an Installation, centred around the recreation of a shipwrecked schooner (15 m long).
-It includes paintings, prints, text (historical, and from the WAM database), museum objects (figurehead and other objects from the Maritime Museum) and found objects (from the vessel ‘Tenacity’, currently stored at the Department of Transport’s ‘abandoned boatyard’ at Woodman Point and ‘Chinoiserie’ (Chinese art and objects).
+The artwork was an Installation, centred around the recreation of a shipwrecked schooner (15 m long).
+It included paintings, prints, text (historical, and from the WAM database), museum objects (figurehead and other objects from the Maritime Museum) and found objects (from the vessel ‘Tenacity’, found at the Department of Transport’s ‘abandoned boatyard’ at Woodman Point and ‘Chinoiserie’ (Chinese art and objects).

-I want to explore the part played by my great-great grandfather, Captain John Maxwell Ferguson who, as a Fremantle merchant, exported sandalwood to Singapore on his 35 m long schooner, Airlie.
+I explored the part played by my great-great grandfather, Captain John Maxwell Ferguson who, as a Fremantle merchant, exported sandalwood to Singapore on his 35 m long schooner, Airlie.
 In 1899, on its way home, with a cargo of coal, the Airlie caught fire at sea, and was wrecked at the Ashburton River.
 The fire burnt the vessel to the water line.
-Utilsing the largespace of the venue I hope to recreate this burnt vessel at half scale.
+Utilsing the largespace of the venue I hoped to recreate this burnt vessel at half scale.

-For some parts of this particular installation I will work in collaboration with Chinese/Australian artist Cherish Marrington.
+For some parts of this particular installation I worked in collaboration with Chinese/Australian artist Cherish Marrington.
 Cherish works as an artist, printer, set designer and stylist.
 Her work often plays with ideas of 'Chinoiserie'- or Asian objects created for trade.
-She look at the condition of Chinese sailors employed in the pearling trade and their escape into opium.
+She looked at the condition of Chinese sailors employed in the pearling trade and their escape into opium.

 Collaboration with artist Cherish Marrington, with the Maritime Museum WA and the Department of Transport, Maritime, Fremantle.